 The dramatic explosion of population sizes during the Industrial Revolution

-The first Industrial Revolution was a time of significant changes in Britain, marked by remarkable advancements in technology, the emergence of new ideas, and numerous discoveries.
+The Industrial Revolution was a time of significant changes in Britain, marked by remarkable advancements in technology, the emergence of new ideas, and numerous discoveries.

 The enhancement of modern agricultural practices not only increased wealth in society but also contributed to a surge in population size.